tcc2003/ALMA_datacomb/progress.md

 # GCDprogress
 This is a file to record the progress of doing the project, which is about the abundance of Deuterium in the Galactic Center.
 ### 2023.Dec.28
-1. In order to differentiate the script of imaging and the subsequent analysis,I rename the script directory.
+1. In order to differentiate the script of imaging and the subsequent analysis,I rename the directory.
+In addition, I add the script for analyzing the final spectra.
-2.
+2. Complete the rough structure of ***combine_AlmaAca.sh*** script.

 ### 2023.Nov.28-29